 Once upon a time when I was at the Westmount Public Library, I saw something to get excited about: they’re reusing their old card catalog, situated near the main circulation (borrowing) desk, as a Seed Library.

 I spoke with Daniel, who is responsible for it.
 It started in May 2016, and last year they reopened it in April 2017, when they learned that’s way too late for most gardeners.
 So this year, they’re opening the seed library on Monday, February 26.
 The quick explanation of what it is?
 “Free seeds for members for more than 50 varieties of plants. ”

 This little guy or girl comes by my backyard every day and raids my two bird feeders, sometimes with the help of another squirrel.

 Because it has sarcoptic mange, I’ve been concerned about its winter survival.
-You can treat mange with ivermectin, selamectin, or any of the class of avermectin insecticides that kill mites and other topical parasites that cause itching in pets and livestock.
+You can treat mange with ivermectin, selamectin, or any of the avermectins.
+These are insecticides that kill mites and other parasites (even some internal worms, too) in pets and livestock.
 Left without treatment, the animal will suffer fur loss and diminished immunity, not to mention being driven mad with the itching.
 It will also lose out on some time better spent food gathering and stashing.
 Finally, there’s an increased risk of transmitting it to other animals and species.
 I certainly don’t want this, but I’m not sure if the mites that affect squirrels also affect birds.